by Blair Haas, Bud Industries Inc.

 If the specification is for 18 U and the manufacturer has a standard rack that is 20U, it is much less expensive to leave blank space in the rack (perhaps covered with matching panels) than it is to have the manufacturer create a unit that meets the unique required dimensions.
 The same would hold true for the depth as well.
 With adjustable panel mounting rails, it is easy to leave empty space in the rear of the cabinet by moving the rails a few inches forward.

-It is often hard to compare cabinet rack costs accurately as some include sides or doors, while others do not.
+It is often hard to compare 19 inch rack cabinet costs accurately as some include sides or doors, while others do not.
 Be sure to review the specifications carefully to be sure you are receiving the best value for your money.
 Also keep in mind that there are “turn-key” units available that might include many of the “extras” that are meaningful to you, including shelves, glass doors, fan trays, and more.
 It is typically less expensive for the manufacturer to include these items and save on unit packaging costs than it is for them to sell each item individually.
 The selling price will typically reflect this savings.